BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Conclusion

 \section{Conclusion}

 In this study, we explored pre-trained audio representations for general audio tasks.
 We hypothesized that representations effective for general audio tasks should provide multiple aspects of robust features of the input sound.
-Features should be robust to the sound perturbations such as varying pitch or timbre, and representations should provide multiple aspects of features, such as local and global features and their statistics.
+Robust features can help sound applications (i.e., recognition) under perturbations such as varying pitch or timbre.
+Representations providing multiple aspects of information calculated using these features can help various purposes.
 As a result, these representations should serve to meet the diverse needs of tasks.

-We proposed a self-supervised learning method Bootstrap Your Own Latent (BYOL) for Audio (BYOL-A, pronounced "viola"), to pre-train audio representations invariant to the slight perturbations of background sound, frequency/time shift/stretch, and temporal amplitude change.
-For making representations to provide multiple aspects of features, we made the global pooling in the BYOL-A encoder to combine statistics of frequency- and channel-wise, local and global features.
+We proposed a self-supervised learning method called Bootstrap Your Own Latent (BYOL) for Audio (BYOL-A, pronounced "viola") to pre-train audio representations invariant to the slight perturbations of background sound, frequency/time shift/stretch, and temporal amplitude change.
+To make representations that provide multiple aspects of features, we made the BYOL-A encoder combine statistics of local and global features while preserving frequency- and channel-wise information.

-We evaluated the general-purpose task performance among previous state-of-the-art methods on ten SER, NOSS, and music tasks.
-The evaluation showed that BYOL-A representation is effective for general-purpose with competitive results in all tasks and the best average result of 72.4 \%.
-It also set new records of 57.6 \% on VoxCeleb1 and 63.8 \% on CREMA-D.
+We evaluated the general-purpose task performance among various previous state-of-the-art methods on a benchmark composed of ten SER, NOSS, and music tasks.
+The BYOL-A demonstrated the generalizability of its representation with the best average performance of 72.4\% and the best VoxCeleb1 performance of 57.6\%.

-In addition, extensive ablation studies confirmed that the BYOL-A components work together to make representations effective in all tasks, validating that BYOL-A representation---multiple aspects of robust features of the input sound---is effective for general-purpose tasks.

-A limitation of BYOL-A may be the dependence on the data augmentation methods and their hyper-parameters.
-BYOL-A learns from the inductive bias of augmentations that we designed based on our hypothesis derived from the observation of task setting.
-Further explorations of approaches to automated design of augmentations would be an interesting future research direction.
+Extensive ablation studies clarified the contributions of BYOL-A components.
+We found that a large portion of the performance comes from the inductive bias of the BYOL-A encoder network architecture, and that the final critical portion resorts to the BYOL framework and BYOL-A audio data augmentations.
+As a whole, BYOL-A learns to produce effective representations that generalize to various tasks.

-Our code is available online.
-We hope that it fosters progress in future studies of audio representations.
+We make our code available online and hope it fosters progress in future studies of audio representations.

 \appendices